Last Updated on October 16, 2024 by Admin

 Stay aware of any factors that might influence your test outcomes.
 If unsure, it’s better to run the test again.

-Given the potential benefits of A/B testing, taking your time is worthwhile.
+Given the potential benefits of A/B testing, it’s worthwhile to take your time.
 Test one variable at a time and allow enough time for each test to gather meaningful data.

 Common Mistakes to Avoid During A/B Testing